Step 1: Determine what your dog’s motivation for jumping up is.

 Jumping up is a common behaviour problem, for a reason.

 The reason your dog is still jumping up is the same reason you take another sip of coffee, even after the first 2 sips burned you.
-The rewarding taste of perfectly hot coffee is possible.
+The rewarding taste of perfectly hot coffee is a well worn memory.
 If your dog manages to earn a reward for jumping up, they will keep jumping up, even if they get burned sometimes.
 Don’t bother trying to apply punishment; it is confusing, and often applied incorrectly anyway.
 Your dog will get the idea when rewards for jumping up go cold, consistently.
 Take away the motivation, and the behaviour will extinguish.